Monkey lemur: Description

 Hadropithecus stenognathus is the only species of the genus Hadropithecus, and is commonly referred to as the "baboon lemur".
-The species was discovered in Madagascar in the year 1899 by a renowned paleontologist by the name of Ludwig Lorenz von Liburnau, who associated the monkey lemurs with apes.
+The species was discovered in Madagascar in the year 1899 by Ludwig Lorenz von Liburnau, who associated the monkey lemurs with apes.
 Three years later, in 1902, Liburnau classified Hadropithecus as a lemur.
 Liburnau continued to make distinctions by reconstruction of certain skulls which reaffirmed that the monkey lemurs are a sister family to sloth lemurs.
 In an article analyzing the dental microwear of the Archaeolemuridae, some important information was discovered through fossilized teeth.
 This in turn helped distinguish between certain characteristics of the monkey lemurs compared to megaladapids.
 The two families occasionally had similar diets, observed from the overlapping textures of their dental microwear.
 However, the two families’ dental microwear differed at some points, indicating that archaeolemurids had a diet containing a variety of harder foods.
 H. stenognathus possessed similar cranial stricture and dental portions to hominins.
 Carbon isotope data show that they consumed CAM or C4 plants.
 The prior assumption that H. stenognathus ate C3 plants which included large seeds and hard fruits were wrong because those foods were too strong for the animal's teeth.
 Testing the carbon samples along southern and southwestern Madagascar where H. stenognathus once lived and was endemic to, scientists found high values of carbon isotopes tied to the C4 and CAM groups of plants.
 The large teeth were meant to extract the nutrients from food that needed incisional, but not tough preparation.
 H. stenognathus was well-suited to processing large amounts of small and/or flat, displacement-limited foods, rather than a previously thought diet of resistant, stress-limited foods.
 The species lived in environments in southern and southwestern Madagascar, where it is thought to have consumed bulbs and corms of grasses and sedges comprising the bulk of its diet.